 “And the anguish as of her that bringeth forth her first child”: Whose time is more difficult, her pains sharper, her anguish greater, and having less experience, the more impatient.

 “The voice of the daughter of Zion, that bewaileth herself”: Her unhappy condition, and miserable circumstances.

-This appears to be speaking of the physical house of Israel, who is destroyed.
-The first child is generally speaking of physical Israel.
-Zion can be the church or Jerusalem.
+Spreading out the hands is the gesture of one displaying the helplessness of her condition, and imploring the aid of others.
+This appears to be speaking of the physical house of Israel, which is destroyed.
+The “first child” is generally speaking of physical Israel.
+“Zion” can be the church or Jerusalem.
 She is crying because of the murderous destruction of her children.
-The woe is for the loss.
+The “woe” is for the loss.